The main goals of this ESL lesson plan are for students to:

 Reading:

-Students read a short text about relationships, followed by comprehension questions.
+Students read a short text about relationships, before confirming their understanding by completing some comprehension questions.

 Discussion: